 Narcissistic Fathers: The Dark Shadow They Cast From Childhood To Adulthood

 Do you live with a toxic, narcissistic father?
 Is this abusive relationship taking a serious toll on your mental and emotional wellbeing?
-If you are trying to cope with and recover from narcissistic abuse from your father, then you should know that healing is possible.
+If you are trying to cope with and recover from an abusive narcissistic father, then you should know that healing is possible.

 Who Is A Narcissistic Father?